bichan17/bdb3/_portfolio/andrewzuckerman.md

 date: "Feburary 2019"
 ---

 This is the portfolio site for photographer and filmmaker, Andrew Zuckerman.
-Ongoing project maintenance and updates is provided by me.
+Ongoing project maintenance and updates are provided by me.